 Insurers may have incurred some DBI losses

 We use a simple loss ratio to measure the DBI scheme's sufficiency.
 In 2008, 2009 and 2010, simple loss ratios were over 100 per cent for certificates and policies issues in these years.
 This means that claims costs for the certificates and policies issued in these years now exceed the premium revenue collected.
 On this basis, it would appear that collectively, insurers made a loss on DBI in each of these years.
 However, this may not necessarily be the case, as the simple loss ratio does not account for any income insurers may have earned from investing premium revenue while they wait to pay out claims.

 Project certificate numbers have increased

-Between 2005 and 30 June 2017, the average premium for a project certificate increased 67 per cent.
-During this time, the annual rate of change has not been consistent.
-From 2005 to 2008, it decreased, reflecting competitive pressures.
-From 2009 to 2010, it was volatile as a result of all but one private insurer exiting the market.
-From 2011 until now, it has been increasing steadily, reflecting a stable market where the majority of the certificates are issued by the VMIA.
+In 2017 and 2018, the average premium for a project certificate decreased with two new insurers entering the DBI market and the VMIA establishing a new system for selling DBI.
+Before this, the annual rate of change decreased from 2005 to 2008, reflecting competitive pressures.
+The average premium was volatile from 2009 to 2010, as a result of all but one private insurer exiting the market.
+It then increased steadily from 2011 to 2016, reflecting a stable market where the majority of the certificates were issued by the VMIA.

 While the annual rates of change have varied, the average premium increased by 28 per cent (in nominal terms) between 2005 and 30 June 2018.